Virgin Media help, issues and complaints

 - Check the batteries – your cordless phone needs batteries to operate and it's easy to forget that these run down, so try changing them and then make a call

-Virgin Media has a detailed guide to your phone, with some step-through guides on its website, make sure to try these.
-If you have no luck with these suggestions then contact Virgin Media
+Virgin Media has a detailed guide to your phone, with some step-through information on its website, which you can try.
+If you have no luck with this, then contact Virgin Media

 Customer service phone number

-If you need to contact Virgin Media customer service the number is 0345 454 1111.
+If you need to contact Virgin Media customer service, the number is 0345 454 1111.
+You can also call 150 from your Virgin Media landline or Virgin Mobile.

 Use social media to speed up response times

 If your problem isn't getting a response, make yourself heard in public.
 Virgin Media has a variety of social media accounts including Facebook and Twitter.
-Make yourself heard on those.
+Always be clear and courteous as a rude comment is unlikely to get attention.

 Frequently asked questions